Isaac Blackford: Personal tragedies

 George MacDonald, under whom Blackford had studied law, left his law practice in the east and moved to the Indiana in 1818.
 Blackford began courting his daughter Caroline, who was fourteen years younger than himself.
 They were married on December 23, 1819, in Vincennes by Reverend Samuel T. Scott.
 Caroline wished to entertain and enjoyed the high society that Blackford's position brought, while Blackford preferred to live reclusively.
 Their brief marriage was strained because of the age difference.
 They had one son, George, born on May 3, 1821.
 Caroline died in childbirth, a shock from which Blackford never fully recovered and which led him to become very protective and invested in his son.
 Blackford wrote to his mother of his unhappiness in marriage, and, after his wife's death, he vowed to never marry again.

 Blackford's son became ill, probably with malaria, the date and details of the sickness are unknown.
 Blackford took him to Lexington, Kentucky for medical treatment, but he died only a short time later.
-George died sometime before 1827, and wound have been under six years old.
+George died sometime before 1827, and would have been under six years old.
 The year of George Blackford's death is uncertain because Blackford was so distraught by the event that he refused to speak about the incident with anyone for the rest of his life.
 The death was an emotional blow to Blackford.
 Burying his son in Kentucky, he returned to Vincennes where he arrived in the night and entered the home of his friend John Coburn.
 He lay on the floor and wept till morning.
 He then locked himself away for two weeks in a room in Coburn's home, never speaking and only coming out to receive a meal.
 Blackford continued to keep his residence in Vincennes until 1830.
 Afterwards, he sold his Vincennes estate and invested the money in land, and moved to Indianapolis.